AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 Hybrid filtering combines JCR filtering with AEM filtering.

 It applies a JCR filter before loading the result set into memory for AEM filtering.
-This (should) reduce :
+This is to reduce:

 * the result set loaded into memory, as the JCR filter removes superfluous results prior to this